davidgasquez/handbook/Open Data.md

 **We need better tools, protocols, and mechanisms to improve the Open Data ecosystem**.

 Iterative improvements over public datasets could yield large amounts of value.
+Access to data gives people the opportunity to create new business and make better decisions.
 Open Source code has made a huge impact in the world.
 Open Data could do the same!

 ## Ecosystem Principles
 - **Easy**.
 For people to use it, it should be easy to create, curate and share datasets.